Generative AI Projects For Beginners

 AI Comic Book Creator

-- AI generates comic-style images for each scene
+- AI generates comic-style images.

-- Google Colab or Hugging Face Spaces → to run your project
+- Hugging Face Spaces

-- Write a 3–5 scene story
+- Write a 3–5 scene story.

-- Generate one image per scene
+- Generate one illustration per scene.

-- Combine text and images into a simple comic PDF
+- Combine everything into a comic PDF.

 AI Recipe Generator